patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the remote application, then the host application.
+👉 Start the remote module application, then the host application.
 You should see a navigation item named _"Remote1/Page 1"_.
 Click on the link to navigate to the federated page.

 > If you are having issues, make sure that both applications `package.json` files have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
 The dependency versions should be the same for both applications.